 - Title.
 This gives subscribers a direct idea of what the message is all about.

 - Icon.
 Next to the title is usually the sender's company logo for branding.
 This helps users immediately identify the sender.

 - Description.
 A short sentence or two should contain enough detail to get most readers interested enough to engage further.

 - Call to Action (CTA).
 A call to action removes any ambiguity in push notifications.
 This clarifies what readers should do if they wish to pursue the matter further.

 - Link.
 The link is usually a hyperlink leading to the sender's website.
 Often, this is the product page or the store's front page.

 - Image.
-Attaching an image to support the message can also help readers get a better idea of what the message is about.
+Integrating visual commerce plugins into your push notifications and attaching an image to support the message can also help readers get a better idea of what the message is about.
 Especially in cases of pushing new products or announcing promo mechanics, visual aids can nudge the customer into taking immediate action.

 Can Web Push Notifications Help Drum Up Sales?